7 Free Tools That Will Help You Level Up Your UX Design Skills

 In addition to 50 free beginner lessons that lead you through the fundamentals of UX design at your own pace, Hack Design offers an additional 50 paid lessons that you can take advantage of if you want even more.

 Unlike most of the resources listed here, Invision is a company that also builds a well-known UX design tool (one that you very well might use in your new career!).
-Invision doesn’t offer free UX design training, but their blog is chock-full of useful posts like “4 steps for choosing the right projects for your UX portfolio” and “7 guidelines for writing accessible microcopy,” along with other free resources.
+Invision doesn’t offer free UX design training, but the Invision blog is chock-full of useful posts like “4 steps for choosing the right projects for your UX portfolio” and “7 guidelines for writing accessible microcopy,” along with other free resources.

 If you want to get started in design, but don’t know where to begin, Figma’s Learn Design courses will help you jump in and start designing almost immediately.